caowenpu56/densityflow/README.md

-# Constructing diverse urban clusters based on population distribution and interaction
+# Constructing multi-level urban clusters based on population distributions and interactions
-by Wenpu Cao, Lei Dong, Ying Cheng, Lun Wu, and Yu Liu
+by Wenpu Cao, Lei Dong, Ying Cheng, Lun Wu, Qinghua Guo, and Yu Liu

 ## Abstract
 A city (or an urban cluster) is not an isolated spatial unit, but a combination of areas with closely linked socio-economic activities.
-However, so far, we lack a universal and quantitative approach to define cities/urban clusters with these socio-economic connections.
-Here, using granular population distribution and flow data in China, we propose a bottom-up approach to quantify urban clusters at multi-levels.
-We reveal six ‘phases’ (i.e., levels) in the population density-flow diagram, each of which corresponds to a spatial definition of urban systems from large to small.
-Furthermore, our results show that the Zipf’s law and the population-area allometric growth only appear after the fifth level, responding to the long-debated spatial dependence of urban laws.
-Our approach is not dependent on pre-defined city boundaries and can be applied effectively on a global scale.
+However, so far, we lack a consistent and quantitative approach to define multi-level urban clusters through these socio-economic connections.
+Here, using granular population distribution and flow data from China, we propose a bottom-up aggregation approach to quantify urban clusters at multiple spatial scales.
+We reveal six "phases" (i.e., levels) in the population density-flow diagram, each of which corresponds to a spatial configuration of urban clusters from large to small.
+Besides, our results show that Zipf's law appears only after the fifth level, confirming the spatially dependent nature of urban laws.
+Our approach does not need pre-defined administrative boundaries and can be applied effectively on a global scale.

 ## Replication data and codes
 1. Data